CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03c2-NETCONF-Ex1.md

 * Understand YANG as a language, YANG as a data model, and YANG data
 * Explore the anatomy of a YANG data model
-* Use pyang to explore data models
+* Use pyang to explore YANG data models

-YANG (Yet Another Next Generation) was developed by the IETF NETMOD (Network Modeling) Working Group and published as [RFC 6020](https://tools.ietf.org/html/rfc6020) in 2010.
+YANG (Yet Another Next Generation) was developed by the IETF Network Modeling (NETMOD) Working Group and published as [RFC 6020](https://tools.ietf.org/html/rfc6020) in 2010.
 YANG has become the de facto data modeling language.
 But YANG is more than just a modeling language.
 It is also the data models and the data itself.
 When we talk about YANG, depending on the context, we mean YANG as a language, YANG as a data model, and YANG data.